 Mary & Martha follows very familiar approaches.
 Consultants have the chance to earn by selling the products directly or by building a team.
 With team building, the income isn’t directly linked to recruitment, but to the sales that are made in your downline.

 In this post, we’re taking a close look at both of those areas.
 We’re also considering whether Mary & Martha is a realistic way to earn money overall.

 Mary & Martha is considered a faith-based home business, which should offer an indication of the products they sell as well.
 Basically, they offer a range of items for the home and for living that are connected to Christian life and beliefs in some way.

 For example, most of the items have verses or declarations of faith on them, such as the ones below.

-This theme is common across the various different types of products, such as tableware, stationary, home accessories, bags and kids items.
+This theme is common across the various different types of products, such as tableware, stationery, home accessories, bags, and kids items.
 Additionally, some of the options can be customized to include personalized messages, such as the name of your family, or something similar.

 The general theme of the products is likely to appeal to some people and not to others.
 But, for people who are passionate about Christian home products, it’s easy to see how these might sell well.
 If nothing else, they do look professional and seem to be of decent quality.
 In contrast, non-Christians probably wouldn’t find the items even remotely appealing.

 There aren’t many reviews online about the products themselves but the ones that I have found tend to be positive (such as the one below).
 And, to be honest, that’s not surprising.
 The company seems to be sourcing attractive products and then customizing them with Christian verses and themes.
 It’s hard to go wrong with that idea.